-Chris Holmes, Program Manager
+Chris Holmes, Associate Director

-Chris Holmes currently serves as Program Manager of the Office of Undergraduate Research as well as the co-director of the Animal Biology/AAP Summer Research Fellowship (ABSRF).
+Chris Holmes currently serves as Associate Director of the Office of Undergraduate Research as well as the co-director of the Animal Biology/AAP Summer Research Fellowship (ABSRF).
 He received his MS and PhD, both in Biology, from the University of Illinois at Urbana-Champaign.
 As a professional, Chris aims to promote students' intrinsic motivation so as to drive self-exploration and the pursuit of knowledge.
 In his position with OUR, Chris manages a large portfolio of OUR programs and oversees daily operations for the office.
 He has been involved with the development and implementation of several new programmatic initiatives such as the Undergraduate Research Apprenticeship Program, "In the Field" - a showcase of student research, Undergraduate Student Research Ambassadors, student research workshops, and expansion of the offices' social media reach.
 He also works to coordinate existing programs such as the Undergraduate Research Week, student grants, and the certificate program.

-David Aristizabal, Program & Curriculum Specialist
+David Aristizabal Urrea, Program & Curriculum Specialist

-Chloe Chan, Graphic Design Intern
+Priyankka Krishnan, Graphic Design Intern